byu-oit-appdev/sans-server-router/README.md

 - *handlebar* - `'/path/{param1}'`
 - *doubleHandlebar* - `'/path/{{param1}}'`

-### passThrough

-Defaults to `true`.

-Setting this value to `true` will allow request to continue to additional middleware if the defined routes did not handle the request.
-Setting to `false` will send a 404.

 ## Defining Routes

 Routes can be defined for the following methods: `delete`, `get`, `head`, `options`, `patch`, `post`, `put`.
 There is also a method `all` that allows you to define a route for each of those methods.